Bids for the 1975 Pan American Games: Mexico City hosts the games

 In 1973, due to unstable political and financial reasons mainly due to the military coup of Augusto Pinochet, Santiago declined to organize the games.
 The runner-up San Juan had already been awarded the 1979 Pan American Games, so they declined to host the games.
-Sao Paulo took over as the host city but was forced to relinquish them as well due to economic reasons and an outbreak of meningitis in 1974.
+São Paulo, Brazil took over as the host city but was forced to give up because of a meningitis epidemic that swept Brazil in 1974.

-After Sao Paulo dropped out, President Luis Echeverría Álvarez informed President of the Mexican Olympic Committee (COM) Mario Vázquez Raña that Mexico City was authorized to bid as host for the games.
-The committee then informed PASO that the city would host the games, so long as no other countries are interested.
+After São Paulo dropped out, President Luis Echeverría Álvarez informed President of the Mexican Olympic Committee (COM) Mario Vázquez Raña that Mexico City was authorized to host the games in an on an emergency basis.
+The committee then informed PASO that the city would host the games,if as no other countries or city are interested.
 With just 10 months until the Pan American Games, the PASO announced that Mexico City would serve as the host city.